zliibbe/sick-trick-wish-list-ui/README.md

 Get all existing tricks from the API on page load and display them on the DOM.

-Notes:
-- Do not worry about including the delete button for each trick at this point.

 ### Iteration 2

 Create a controlled Form component to create a trick (look into the API documentation to see what pieces of information are expected, and what datatypes it wants each piece to be).
 As a user types into the input fields, the form component's state should change.
 When the user clicks the `SEND IT` button, the application should update the App's state.
-The new birthday should display with all of the existing birthdays.
+The new trick should display with all of the existing tricks.

 Notes:
 - The `Stance` select input should contain options 'Regular' and 'Switch'